 I believe that all men, regardless of age or body type, are sexy and fabulous.
 I’ve struggled with my body image over the years and have come to embrace my role as a confident older man allowing myself to be fully seen and appreciated and claiming my sexuality.
 As a part of this journey, I have appeared in print and video.
 I hope my openness with who I am helps others on their journey of self-discovery.

-I have an Advanced Massage Practitioner License.
-I completed training to be a CMT and received additional specialty training in pelvic release massage at the Body Electric School in Oakland, CA. I have also completed an additional 600 hours of training at the Southwest Institute of Healing Arts in Tempe, AZ.
+Conscious Eros is the foundation of what I offer.
+I have an Advanced Massage Practitioner License in San Francisco and a LMT in Arizona.
+I completed training to be a CMT and received additional specialty training in pelvic release massage at the Body Electric School in Oakland, CA. I have also completed an additional 900 hours of bodywork training at the Southwest Institute of Healing Arts in Tempe, AZ.

-As I gave this sensual massage, I realized that many men were having amazing experiences through this work.
+For the past 10 years I offered massage in both Phoenix and San Francisco; now I am in Las Vegas.
+As I saw many men in my massage practice, I noticed that many men were having amazing experiences through this work.
 I wanted to further explore body based erotic healing.
 I completed additional training to be a Certified Sexological Bodyworker, certified by the Institute for Advanced Study of Human Sexology in San Francisco and approved by the State of California.
 Sexological Bodyworkers are somatic (body based) educators who help others with concerns in their erotic lives.

 I’m also a Sacred Intimate (trained through the Body Electric School).
 A Sacred Intimate means many things to different people.
 I believe that this work is similar to other body based counseling.
 Sacred Intimates are specialists in embodiment, not analysis or processing.
 Sacred Intimacy is about how to change, not why you are wounded.
 Sacred Intimacy sessions can help you find wounds in your life and offer body based experiences to help heal those wounds.

 Dreams continue to evolve.
 I have completed the Co-Active Coaching Program at The Coaches Training Institute.
 This program is powerful training in how to be a professional life coach.
-I’m now weaving these three complimentary backgrounds in bodywork and erotic coaching.
+I’m now weaving these three complimentary backgrounds as a pleasure coach.
 I use this powerful combination of skills to help men feel truly at home in our body and explore our full potential.

 Yea, this really is outside the box!